 At the end of each iteration, we evaluate the quality of the newly calculated fitness value and use it to do two kinds of updates if it is of a high quality.
 The first is to update the value of the best fitness found by the particle we are moving and the second is to update the value of the best fitness found by any particle of the swarm.
 Remember that the whole point of using PSO is to find the values of $ x $ and $ y $ such that we minimize the value of the whole function.
 Therefore, the best solution to the problem would be $ -100 - +100 + 7 $ which equals to $ -193 $ and PSO would be able to find the correct solution by the end of the iterations.

 You can also download the full code and play with it yourself.
 And with that, I finish this post.
-I hope you learned something and if you have any question don’t hesitate to comment below and I will get back to you ASAP.
+I hope you learned something new and if you have any question don’t hesitate to contact me.
 Happy learning!